Update on UK Environmental Prediction

-The initiative is a national collaboration led by the Met Office, , and .
+The UK Environmental Prediction initiative is a national collaboration led by the Met Office, Centre for Ecology & Hydrology, National Oceanography Centre and Plymouth Marine Laboratory.
 It develops and evaluates the UK’s first fully coupled regional prediction system at kilometre scale, encompassing atmosphere, ocean, wave, land surface, and biogeochemistry model components and their interactions.
 The aim of the initiative is to enable multi-disciplinary research on Earth system processes at high resolution and to improve future operational applications.

 "The Met Office is investing in UK Environmental Prediction research to help us develop our prediction and warning systems so that they continue to improve in their skill and in the range of actionable information that they can provide to users.
 The research that we are doing today may pull through to operational use, for both weather and climate prediction, and deliver further benefits from computing and observational investments through the 2020s and beyond."
 Prof. Simon Vosper, Director of Meteorological Science, Met Office

 Details on the regional coupled prediction system were recently published in a Geoscientific Model Development journal article .
-In brief, we are conducting research using a system which links together the atmosphere, land surface, ocean and wave models, all defined over a UK-centred domain shown in Fig 1 with a 1.5 km horizontal grid spacing.
+In brief, we are conducting research using a system which links together the Unified Model atmosphere, JULES land surface, NEMO ocean and WAVEWATCH III wave models, all defined over a UK-centred domain shown in Fig 1 with a 1.5 km horizontal grid spacing.
 Recent research publications using the regional coupled system discuss the influence of ocean waves and air-sea interactions on the quality of ocean forecasts.

 Fig 1: UK Environmental Prediction regional coupled system model components (left) .
 Snapshot of simulated surface ocean currents from the NEMO ocean model with 1.5 km grid spacing, showing high resolution features such as internal tides and ocean eddies (right).

-The workshop gathered together a broad range of researchers from the Met Office, centres, academia (representing 8 different UK universities), government agencies including the and , and consultancies, to review latest research progress across the collaboration.
+The workshop gathered together a broad range of researchers from the Met Office, NERC centres, academia (representing 8 different UK universities), government agencies including the Environment Agency and Public Health England, and consultancies, to review latest research progress across the collaboration.
 One of the exciting aspects of working with coupled systems, illustrated during the workshop, is the need to join together and share different perspectives and expertise from across weather and climate, marine and hydrological science disciplines.
 This led to a number of new cross-disciplinary links and networks being formed.